 As well as identifying and managing their own assets, organizations need to be aware of threats from third-parties such as suppliers and vendors.
 The threat from a supply chain is directly linked to the number of suppliers, which increases the number of potential attack entry points.
 A third-party attack can be a goldmine for cybercriminals, resulting in threat actors harvesting a lot of data, which will then go on to be sold or traded on dark web marketplaces.

 All of these risks can be proactively managed and mitigated by organizations using ASM tools.
-Continuous monitoring and discovery of a businesses external assets will identify cloud services, third-party tools, and shadow IT for risks of exploitation, plus flag where cyberattacks may have already happened and data has been exfiltrated to the dark web.
+Continuous monitoring and discovery of a business’s external assets will identify cloud services, third-party tools, and shadow IT at risk of exploitation, plus flag where a breach may have already happened and data has been exfiltrated to the dark web.
 All of this gives security teams the power to focus on what matters most, respond faster, and reduce the risk of an attack.

 For a business looking to manage, protect, and mitigate the risk of cyberattacks, what should they be looking for in best practice ASM tools?